Brian Gialketsis SERQueer Scholarship

 Applying to the Scholarship

-The first round is a Google Form Application due November 2nd, 2020 at 5pm.
-You can access it here, and view the two prompts for this round below.
+One Google Form Application due November 1st, 2021 at 5pm.
+You can access it here, and view the essay prompts below.

 - Registered UC Berkeley student (both undergraduate and graduate)